wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

     /Desktop
     $ ls
     in.flo	    pywinds
-    $ pywinds/euclidean.sh 60 130 61 131
+    $ pywinds/loxodrome.sh 60 130 61 131
     [124236.58, 26.25, 206.25]

-* **greatcircle.sh**: Prints the shortest distance, initial bearing, and back bearing between two points on the earth provided in latitude and longitude (as calculated from the great circle arc).
+* **geodesic.sh**: Prints the shortest distance, initial bearing, and back bearing between two points on the earth provided in latitude and longitude as calculated from the great circle arc.
+  This is the angle and distance one would travel if walking in a straight line without adjusting their course.

 ::